Salome Þorkelsdóttir: Biography

-She served as the first Vice President of the United Assembly from 1988 to 1991 and in 1991, Þorkelsdóttir became the first woman to be Speaker of the unicameral Althing, serving in that capacity until 1995.
+She served as the first Vice President of the United Assembly from 1988 to 1991 and in 1991, Salome became the first woman to be Speaker of the unicameral Althing, serving in that capacity until 1995.
 During her time as speaker, she oversaw discussions concerning the formalization of the European Union in 1993 as well as the reorganization and procedural realignments of the Alþingi.